codeinchq/watermarker/README.md

 * `watermark`: The watermark to apply to the image.

 Additional parameters can be sent to customize the conversion process:
-* `ratio`: The ratio of the watermark to the image.
-The value must be a float between 0 and 1.
-The default value is 0.5.
+* `size`: The size of the watermark in relation to the image in percentage.
+The value must be an integer.
+The default value is 75.
 * `position`: The position of the watermark.
 The value must be one of `center`, `top-left`, `top`, `top-right`, `left`, `right`, `bottom-left`, `bottom`, `bottom-right`.
 The default value is `center`.
 * `padding`: The padding between the watermark and the edge of the image.
 The value must be an integer.
 The default value is 10.
 This is ignored if the position is `center`.
 * `format`: The format of the output image.
 The value must be one of `jpg`, `png`, `gif`.
 The default value is `png`.